datarootsio/ml-skeleton-py/HOWTO.md

 1. predefined project structure
 2. generation of metadata used to ease model reproducibility and report generation
 3. check if the project includes necessary reports
-4. check if the project is appropriately tested (unittest coverage)
+4. check if the project is appropriately tested (unit test coverage)
 5. assist creation of deployable solution, e.g. using Flask, Docker etc.
 ... (this list will be extended)